-It’s time to have a word or two about coltsfoot leaf for dogs.
+It’s time to have a word or two about the health benefits of coltsfoot leaf for dogs.
 Also known as Tussilago farfara, this plant is from the daisy family and it native to Europe and parts of Asia.
 Coltsfoot is a perennial found in colonies of plants and akin to dandelions in appearance, with leaves that resemble a colt’s foot – hence the name.

 Coltsfoot has a number of applications in herbal medicine, with the leaves used in Austria as part of a tea.
 There are some toxicity concerns, however, with the presence of tumorigenic pyrrolizidine alkaloids providing a few reasons to exercise caution.
 There are documented cases of coltsfoot leaf benefits producing severe liver problems in infants.